Managing Menstrual & Uterine Bleeding

 There are ways to manage discomfort due to menstrual or uterine bleeding.
 Hormonal contraceptives can be used to influence regular bleeding patterns, reduce the amount of blood tissue lost during a bleed and reduce cramping and pain.
 Non-hormonal options can be used to increase overall physical and mental health and to reduce swelling and tension.

-Hormonal Options |
+Discomfort | Hormonal Options | Non-Hormonal Options |

-Headaches or migraines |
+Headaches or migraines | Consider:

 |